 - You need to tell us which parts of the register you want so that the cost can be calculated.
 Cheques should be made payable to Eden District Council and the order should be addresses to the Electoral Registration Officer, Eden District Council, Town Hall, Penrith, Cumbria CA11 7QF.

 Where can I see a copy of the Register?

-There is a copy of the edited register available for inspection at the Town Hall, Penrith.
+There is a copy of the open register available for inspection at the Town Hall, Penrith.
 You may inspect it and can write down any information you need from it, but you can't photocopy it.
 The full register may only be inspected under supervision and you need to make an appointment to see it.
 You must not use the information from the full register for anything other than electoral purposes.
 For further details see Electoral Registers.

 I want to trace some relatives.
 Can you send me information on where they live now?

 No. Because of a court case and restrictions on use of information from the register, we are not dealing with this sort of query.